Security-Onion-Solutions/securityonion-docs/introduction.rst

 Workflow
 --------

-All of these analysis tools work together to provide more efficient and comprehensive analysis capabilities.
+All of these analysis tools work together to provide efficient and comprehensive analysis capabilities.
 For example, here's one potential workflow:

      - Go to the :ref:`alerts` page and review any unacknowledged alerts.
      - Once you've found an alert that you want to investigate, you might want to pivot to :ref:`hunt` to expand your search and look for additional logs relating to the source and destination IP addresses.